-When Americans talk they stress the CONTENT and FOCUS words in a sentence or phrase because these words are integral to the meaning of the sentence.
+American English speakers stress the CONTENT and FOCUS words in a sentence or phrase.
+That’s because CONTENT and FOCUS words are integral to the meaning of a sentence.

-Americans reduce the sounds of function words in a sentence because these words are not key to meaning.
+They reduce the sounds of function words in a sentence because while these words hold a sentence together, they are not key to meaning.

 In spoken American English each sentence or phrase contains: